 GC: You’ve touched on the different cloud paradigms, whether IaaS, SaaS, or PaaS.
 But what does each one of these evolve into?
 And also, what’s the next phase for the ‘as-a-service’ suffix?

 JW: For IaaS, a lot more in the way of things like dynamic pricing and derivatives and markets and exchanges will spring up.
 So you’re seeing companies like Strategic Blue that have broker-dealer models for resources.
 You’re starting to see cloud service brokers evolve.
 Amazon introduced their reserve instance marketplace.
-So you're starting to see the same thing happen as in many other markets, like pork bellies and orange juice futures, where the market ecosystem evolves to treat cloud resources as an economic good.
-I personally believe that highly consolidated hyperscale data centres are not the only approach going forward because as applications get more interactive, you need a much more dispersed infrastructure.
+So you’re starting to see the same thing happen as in many other markets, like pork bellies and orange juice futures, where the market ecosystem evolves to treat cloud resources as an economic good.
+I personally believe that highly consolidated hyperscale data centers are not the only approach going forward because as applications get more interactive, you need a much more dispersed infrastructure.
 And that could mean a variety of smaller providers or larger providers with more small facilities, or all of the above.

 There’s a prediction out there that the world will consolidate down to just a few major cloud providers.
 I don’t subscribe to that hypothesis.
 My prediction is that you will see a bifurcated or U-shaped kind of market distribution where you’ve got a few large providers, but you also have many small providers that are focused on things that are different than just achieving the absolute, utmost economies of scale and/or statistical economies.